hmcts/vh-video-api/README.md

 dotnet reportgenerator "-reports:../Artifacts/Coverage/coverage.opencover.xml" "-targetDir:../Artifacts/Coverage/Report" -reporttypes:HtmlInline_AzurePipelines
 ```

-## Running ZAP Security Testing

-Download and Install ZAP from https://www.zaproxy.org/download/

-Configure or note the ZAP API Key from Tools > options > API > API Key field

-Configure or note the port under which ZAP is run from Tools > options > Local Proxies > Port

-Install Certificate by going to Tools>Options>Dynamic SSL Certificate.
-Click Generate and then click Save.
-Save the certificate in the desired location.
-Open your browser and install the Certificate to your browser (Firefox, Chrome, IE) accordingly

-Update ZAPConfiguration parameters on with the values observed above ApiAddress, ApiPort, ApiKey (User Secrets)

-Update WorkingDirectory with location under which ZAP.exe is installed

-To turn on\off ZAP security passive scan Set RunZAP - true\false

-To turn on\off ZAP security scans individually such as Spider\AjaxSpider\ActiveScan set respective parameters RunSpider\RunAjaxSpider\RunActiveScan - true\false

 ##Branch name git hook will run on pre commit and control the standard for new branch name.

 The branch name should start with: feature/VIH-XXXX-branchName  (X - is digit).